google/WebFundamentals/src/content/en/fundamentals/app-install-banners/promoting-install-mobile.md

 ### eCommerce

 Many eCommerce brands have a core group of loyal customers.
-These customers want push notifications for early access to new collection and to know when their items have shipped.
+These customers want push notifications for early access to new collections and to know when their items have shipped.
 They want the app on their home screen for quick access to the catalog and a full screen experience.